MS in Health Informatics and Bioinformatics

 Residential MSHI students have the option to complete a formal Master's thesis to be submitted to the Office of Graduate Studies.
 Students who choose not to complete a thesis must complete a substantial independent research project.
 All MSHI students must present their thesis or independent research during their oral comprehensive examination in their final semester.

 Executive MSHI Program

 In addition to the residential (on-campus) mode, the MSHI degree is offered in an alternative format for professionals who have significant experience in health informatics.
 HMI accepts an Executive MSHI cohort to begin in January of each year.
 The executive MSHI combines three on-campus weekend sessions per semester with independent study and online interaction in an innovative two-year course of study, and requires 33 credit hours of health informatics coursework.
 Students must complete a substantial independent research project, which they present during their oral comprehensive examination in their final semester.
-For additional information about the Executive MSHI degree, including a sample plan of study, please visit http://hmi.missouri.edu/prospective/emshi_description.html or call the Student Recruitment Specialist at (573) 884-0698.
+For additional information about the Executive MSHI degree, please visit http://hmi.missouri.edu/prospective/emshi_description.html or call (573) 884-0698.